UltraXman2022/Machine-Learning-in-Business/README.md

  <li>Summarize the target volume of reserves in accordance with these predictions</li>
  <li>Provide findings: suggest a region for oil wells' development and justify the choice.
 Calculate the profit for the obtained volume of reserves</ul></li>
 <br>
-5.Calculate risks and profit for each region:
+5.Calculate risks and profit for each region:<br>
 <ul><li>Use the bootstrapping technique with 1000 samples to find the distribution of profit</li>
 <li>Find average profit, 95% confidence interval and risk of losses.
 Loss is negative profit, calculate it as a probability and then express as a percentage</li>
 <li>Provide findings: suggest a region for development of oil wells and justify the choice</ul></li>